junxit/us-congress-bills-110/bill.md

 ## § 3.
 Application rules

-- **(a)** *In general* This Act applies to any mining claim, millsite claim, or tunnel site claim located under the general mining laws, prior to, on, or after the date of enactment of this Act, except as provided in subsection (b).
+- **(a)** *In general* This Act applies to any mining claim, millsite claim, or tunnel site claim located under the general mining laws, before, on, or after the date of enactment of this Act, except as provided in subsection (b).
 - **(b)** *Preexisting claims*
-  - **(1)** Any unpatented mining claim or millsite located under the general mining laws before the date of enactment of this Act for which a plan of operation has not been approved or a notice filed prior to the date of enactment shall, upon the effective date of this Act, be subject to the requirements of this Act, except as provided in paragraphs (2) and (3).
+  - **(1)** Any unpatented mining claim or millsite claim located under the general mining laws before the date of enactment of this Act for which a plan of operation has not been approved or a notice filed prior to the date of enactment shall, upon the effective date of this Act, be subject to the requirements of this Act, except as provided in paragraphs (2) and (3).
   - **(2)**
-    - **(A)** If a plan of operations had been approved for mineral activities on any claim or site referred to in paragraph (1) prior to the date of enactment of this Act, for a period of 5 years after the effective date of this Act mineral activities at such claim or site shall be subject to such plan of operations (or a modification or amendment thereto prepared in accordance with the provisions of law applicable prior to the enactment of this Act).
-During such 5-year period, modifications of, or amendments to, any such plan may be made in accordance with the provisions of law applicable prior to the enactment of this Act if such modifications or amendments are deemed minor by the Secretary concerned.
-After such 5-year period the requirements of title III shall apply, subject to the limitations of section 308.
-In order to meet the requirements of title III, the person conducting mineral activities under such plan of operations (or modified or amended plan) shall apply for a modification under section 303(f) no later than 3 years after the date of enactment of this Act.
-For purposes of this paragraph, any modification or amendment that extends the area covered by the plan (except for incidental boundary revisions) or that increases the risk of undue degradation of the environment shall not be subject to this paragraph and shall be subject to other provisions of this Act.
-    - **(B)** During the 5-year period referred to in subparagraph (A), the provisions of section 305 (relating to financial assurance), section 503 (relating to inspection and monitoring), and section 506 (relating to enforcement) shall apply on the basis of the surface management requirements applicable to such plans of operations prior to the effective date of this Act.
+    - **(A)** If a plan of operations is approved for mineral activities on any claim or site referred to in paragraph (1) prior to the date of enactment of this Act but such operations have not commenced prior to the date of enactment of this Act—
+      - **(i)** during the 10-year period beginning on the date of enactment of this Act, mineral activities at such claim or site shall be subject to such plan of operations;
+      - **(ii)** during such 10-year period, modifications of any such plan may be made in accordance with the provisions of law applicable prior to the enactment of this Act if such modifications are deemed minor by the Secretary concerned; and
+      - **(iii)** the operator shall bring such mineral activities into compliance with this Act by the end of such 10-year period.
-    - **(C)** Where an application for modification or amendment of a plan of operations referred to in subparagraph (A) has been timely submitted and an approved plan expires prior to Secretarial action on the application, mineral activities and reclamation may continue in accordance with the terms of the expired plan until the Secretary makes an administrative decision on the application.
+    - **(B)** Where an application for modification of a plan of operations referred to in subparagraph (A)(ii) has been timely submitted and an approved plan expires prior to Secretarial action on the application, mineral activities and reclamation may continue in accordance with the terms of the expired plan until the Secretary makes an administrative decision on the application.
+- **(c)** *Federal Lands Subject to Existing Permit*
+  - **(1)** Any Federal land shall not be subject to the requirements of section 102 if the land is—
+    - **(A)** subject to an operations permit; and
+    - **(B)** producing valuable locatable minerals in commercial quantities prior to the date of enactment of this Act.
+  - **(2)** Any Federal land added through a plan modification to an operations permit on Federal land that is submitted after the date of enactment of this Act shall be subject to the terms of section 102.
-- **(c)** *Application of Act to beneficiation and processing of non-Federal minerals on Federal lands* The provisions of this Act (including the environmental protection requirements of title III) shall apply in the same manner and to the same extent to mining claims, millsite claims, and tunnel site claims used for beneficiation or processing activities for any mineral without regard to whether or not the legal and beneficial title to the mineral is held by the United States.
+- **(d)** *Application of Act to beneficiation and processing of non-Federal minerals on Federal lands* The provisions of this Act (including the environmental protection requirements of title III) shall apply in the same manner and to the same extent to mining claims, millsite claims, and tunnel site claims used for beneficiation or processing activities for any mineral without regard to whether or not the legal and beneficial title to the mineral is held by the United States.
 This subsection applies only to minerals that are locatable minerals or minerals that would be locatable minerals if the legal and beneficial title to such minerals were held by the United States.